sn1572/auth-file-server/README.md

 [Wildog's flask file server](https://github.com/Wildog/flask-file-server) and [this Flask-Login tutorial](https://www.digitalocean.com/community/tutorials/how-to-add-authentication-to-your-app-with-flask-login).
 Aside from getting these projects talking to each other, additional features have been added.
 These include:

+- Vastly improved user management
+        - Passwords are sha-256 hashed and stored in a secure sql db
+        - CLI database manager
         - Separate user directories
-- CLI database management
         - User review process
 - Web page theme integration
 - Video playback with html5 video tag